YutingYao/vertex-ai-samples/env-setup/README.md

 2. Create a regional GCS bucket
 3. Create an instance of Vertex Notebooks

-You can customize your configuration using a set of variables:
+You can customize your configuration using the following variables:

 |Variable|Required|Default|Description|
 |--------|--------|-------|-----------|